milkyway-multimedia/ss-send-this/README.md

     SendThis:
       transport: 'smtp|ses|mandrill'

-      host: 'only set if you are using smtp transport'
+      host: 'only needed if you are using smtp transport'
       port: '(optional) only set if you are using smtp transport'
       username: '(optional) only set if you are using smtp transport'
       password: '(optional) only set if you are using smtp transport'
       secured_with: '(optional) only set if you are using smtp transport'
       keep_alive: '(optional) only set if you are using smtp transport'

-      key: 'only set if you are using ses or mandrill transport'
+      key: 'only needed if you are using ses or mandrill transport'
-      secret: 'only set if you are using ses transport'
+      secret: 'only needed if you are using ses transport'

       logging: true
       tracking: false
       api_tracking: true (this is slightly different to the above, in that it only uses tracking on the transport rather than CMS based tracking)
       allow_blacklist: true
       from_same_domain_only: true
+      notify_on_fail: false
+      blacklist_after_bounced: 2

       filter_from_reports: (you can specify some emails that should be filtered from reports in the CMS, such as test emails)
+      filter_from_logs: (you can specify emails that will completely skip logging when sent to)
       headers: (you can specify some default headers that will be sent with all emails as an associative array)

 ```